Urgent Care for Cuts and Wounds in Columbia MD

 It is possible to have an open wound or a closed wound.
 Penetrating wounds, for example, are open wounds with exposed underlying tissue/organs.
 The term “closed wound” refers to a wound in which the underlying tissues and organs are not exposed.

 Depending on how long it takes for a wound to heal, it can be classified as acute or chronic.
 Wounds that heal acutely are those that heal without complications within a reasonable timeframe.
-A chronic wound, on the other hand, is one that takes a long time to heal and may be complicated.
+A chronic wound, on the other hand, takes a long time to heal and may be complicated.

-There are a wide variety of types of cuts that can impact the skin that falls into different categories.
+There are a wide variety of types of cuts that can impact the skin and falls into different categories.
 In the case of cuts, lacerations, gashes, and tears, the wound penetrates the skin and reaches the fat tissue.
 An object with a sharp edge causes this.
 Surface wounds, such as scrapes, abrasions, scratches, and floor burns, do not penetrate the skin completely.

 Knees, elbows, and palms are common places for scrapes.
 An abrasion occurs when the surface layers of the skin (epidermis) are broken.
 Abrasions are more likely to occur on thin-skinned bony areas (like knees, ankles, and elbows).
 An incision is made when a sharp object cuts through the skin, such as a knife or a shard of glass.
 Blood loss can occur when underlying blood vessels are punctured, depending on the injury.